Common Inquiries

 • Call to schedule a consultation, 1 hour

-• Once the consultation has been completed and we come to the consensus that nfb seems like a good idea; there are three appointments needed to get started.
+• Once the consultation has been completed and we come to the consensus that nfb seems like a good idea; there are two appointments needed to get started.

 First Appointment : 90 minutes